-Written by Ryan on Thursday the 4th of April 2019.
+Written by Active Minds on Thursday the 4th of April 2019.

 Therapeutic activities provide a dynamic way to focus on an individual’s personal interests and memories, and are a great way to help keep someone both mentally and physically active.
 Choosing activities which are suitable for your loved ones skills can help to improve their overall wellbeing.